 SA flu vaccines could be restricted due to shortage

-South Africans outside of the healthcare sector may not get flu shots this year, because orders placed a year ago are way below the demand due to the outbreak of Covid-19.
+South Africans outside the health care sector may not get flu shots this year, because orders placed a year ago are way below the demand due to the outbreak of Covid-19.

-In its latest Covid-19 statement Saturday, the SA department of health notes that this year’s batch of flu vaccine has been rationed and will be made available firstly to healthcare workers.
+In its latest Covid-19 statement on Saturday, the national department of health notes that this year’s batch of flu vaccine has been rationed and will be made available first to health care workers.

 The department says the country received “a very limited stock” of flu vaccines.